 The hotel has a training facility and we have access to a grass field for football as well.
 You can take a bus leaving every 6 minute to get to the city or you can take boat that will take you to Oslo City / Aker Brygge in some few minutes.
 More will be added here as time allow.

-Oh yes it will!
-Right outside of the hotel we have access to a nice grass field, so make sure to bring some shoes suitable for this.
-More infor to follow.
+Oh yes, it certainly will!
+Right outside of the hotel we have access to a nice field, so make sure to bring some shoes suitable for grass.
+More info will be announced during the Festival.

 - Will Oslo Chess Festival be repeated next year?

 We are a group of entusiast and truly believe this first OCF will be a success.
 And if we are right, we will be sure to make it double as big and double as fun next year.
 So help us to make this first Festival the success we are aiming for, and we will be happy to invite you back next year :-)

 - What is the timelimit per game and tiebreak rules?

 1,5 hour + 30 seconds additional from first move.

 1) Score + expected score from free rounds